shihankanungo/shihankanungo.github.io/papers.md

 ## Research publications and preprints

+> "The difference between a research paper and toilet paper is that toilet paper only has crap on one side." --- Anonymous academic joke

 - Mixed Tensor Products, Capelli Berezinians, and Newton’s Formula for **gl**(*m*\|*n*)  <br />
   S. Erat, A. Kannan, **S. Kanungo**. *Transformation Groups*.
 Submitted Sep 12, 2024. <br />
   \[ [arXiv](https://arxiv.org/pdf/2409.02422) \]